 So the government assistance program allows individuals to apply to the government in order to reduce their payments.
 You’ve got to qualify based on income levels, but it’s really a program where they giving as a say, assistance to individuals who are struggling.
-It’s really a program that’s for… it goes over a long period of time, but it runs in six-month chunks.
-So, every six months you need to reapply because they want to see that you qualify, your income’s down below a threshold minimum.
+It’s really a program that’s for… it goes over a long period of time, but it runs in 6-month chunks.
+So, every 6 months you need to reapply because they want to see that you qualify, your income’s down below a threshold minimum.
 They have given that ability for where the government will help you with paying part of the debt.
 If you meet the criteria and your income is below a certain percentage of what they’re required to do in order to pay back that debt.

-They’ve also offered for students grant extensions.
+They’ve also offered for student grant extensions.
 So, they’ve pushed out another year.
 They’ve suspended certain reporting of income for these payments.
 So, there are a number of programs, which as I say, you have to contact your local government or the federal government to see if you qualify for these programs.
 So that would be a definite option when we sit down with individuals and see if they’ve explored those options.

 So, once you’ve sat down and reviewed the government assistance programs that may or may not be available to someone, when would you then look at a consumer proposal or a bankruptcy?

 We’ve gone through everything, we looked at the other options aren’t going to fit into your budget.
 You can’t make it work.
 So that’s when we would look at the consumer proposal and bankruptcy and, based on people’s circumstances, we would see what makes sense, once again, on their financial position.
 So, the bankruptcies and proposals, if you look at the two of them, they somewhat similar.
 The credit rating has a very similar timeframe impact to individuals.
 There’s no definitive answer.
-One would stay — the bankruptcy — on your record for one for six years, one would say seven years.
+One would stay — the bankruptcy — on your record for 1–6 years, one would say seven years.
 The proposal’s on your record for — there’s different thoughts — six years to eight years at a maximum.
 So, they have a similar impact on the credit rating, but it’s definitely a shorter impact when you are struggling with debt then continue doing what you’re doing.

-I always point out to the individuals I’m meeting with, the banks did us a favor few years ago and you look on your credit card statement they added a little block basically saying, “If you keep doing what you’re doing, it’s going to take you 99 years and five months to pay this off.”
+I always point out to the individuals I’m meeting with, the banks did us a favor few years ago and you look on your credit card statement they added a little block basically saying, “If you keep doing what you’re doing, it’s going to take you 99 years and 5 months to pay this off.”
 And I always say to them if they can guarantee I’m going to live for another 99 years, okay, I’ll keep paying them.
 But other than that, this is generally the quickest way to start rebuilding your credit — either a bankruptcy or proposal.